What is Lease Payment?

 When one goes for leasing, he saves the capital and can put it to other next best alternative.

 Saves from technological Risk

-A company safeguards itself from investing heavily in technology which can be obsolete anytime in the near future
+A company safeguards itself from investing heavily in technology that can be obsolete anytime in the near future.

 Tax Benefits of Lease Payments

-- To lessee: By suitable structuring of lease payments, a lot of tax advantage can be obtained.
+- To lessee: By suitable structuring of lease payments, many tax advantages can be obtained.
 The rental may be increased to lower his taxable income if the lessee is in a tax-paying position.
-The cost of an asset is thus amortized more rapidly than in the case where the asset is owned by the lessee.
-Because depreciation is allowable at prescribed rates.
+The cost of an asset is thus amortized more rapidly than in the case where the asset is owned by the lessee because depreciation is allowable at prescribed rates.

 - Lease expenses shrink the net income of a company.
 As a result, the income available to equity shareholders reduces.